 Pittsburg Bicycle Accident Lawyer

 One way to avoid traffic dangers while riding a bicycle is to stick to trails that do not allow motorized vehicles.
-Pittsburg is one of the cities with access to the Delta de Anza Regional Trail, a paved, multi-use bicycling, hiking, and equestrian trail that currently spans more than 15 miles.
-There are plans to expand the trail to a length of 25 miles.
+Pittsburg is one of the cities with access to the Delta de Anza Regional Trail, a paved, multi-use bicycling, hiking, and equestrian trail that spans more than 15 miles.
+There are plans to expand the path to a length of 25 miles.
 The Delta de Anza trail connects areas in eastern and central Contra Costa County, providing alternative transportation access to parks and many schools, including Los Medanos Community College.Bicycling in the City of Pittsburg

 It is not always possible to limit a bicycle commute to designated trails.
 Sometimes it is necessary to ride near traffic.
-The City of Pittsburg maintains several bike lanes and paths that maintain a separate space from roadway traffic.
+The City of Pittsburg maintains several bike lanes and paths that support a separate space from roadway traffic.
 Some of the streets with such bike facilities include:

 - Railroad Avenue and East Leland Road

 - Buchanan Road

 - Harbor Street

 - Willow Pass Road

 The city’s website also states that all major streets have plans for bicycle lanes.